ABOUT OUR SERVICES

-It is the responsibility of jurisdictions and correctional systems to provide adequate libraries and obtain books for programs.
-PBP is keenly aware of the poor state of most correctional libraries and shares the hope that they will receive the resources and investment they need.
 PBP serves readers, not systems.
-This way, people are getting books they want to read, and they have access to their books during lockdowns and periods of library closure.
-In limited circumstances, PBP will supply books to facilities, but only if we receive approval to implement our normal fulfillment process in that facility.
+It is the responsibility of jurisdictions to provide adequate libraries and obtain books for programs.
+PBP is keenly aware of the poor state of most correctional libraries and shares the hope that they will receive the resources and investment they deserve.
+PBP’s fulfillment process is designed to respond to individual book requests submitted by incarcerated people, normally in the form of a letter.
+This way, people are getting books they actually want to read, and they have access to their books during lockdowns and periods of library closure.
+In limited circumstances, PBP will supply books to facilities, but only if we receive approval to implement our normal, reader-driven model in that facility.

 All incoming books are thoroughly inspected by a well-trained team of sorters prior to being shelved or stored.
-Books with signs of liquid damage are always discarded.
 Most book orders are for genres/categories of books, not for specific titles.
-Orders are fulfilled in the order in which they are received, and generally every order is handled by at least four people.
+Orders are fulfilled in the order in which they are received, and every order is handled by at least four people.
 The chances of a bad actor donating a tainted book and ensuring (a) that the book is on the shelves when their intended recipient’s order is being fulfilled, (b) that the book is not chosen for a different person, (c) that their intended recipient’s order is in the fulfillment queue at just the right time, and (d) that the book is not substituted for another one later in the fulfillment process is near zero.

 Furthermore, nonprofit prison book programs do not transact money with book requestors/recipients.
 Books are always free.
 Therefore, there is no financial incentive to introduce contraband.
 Finally, nonprofit prison book programs are staffed by book lovers and people who want to help, not harm, incarcerated people.